Xowap/Spybar/README.md

 - The `tqdm` maintainers
 - The `poetry` maintainers
 - The `pytest` maintainers
+- The `apt` maintainers from whom I stole the VT100 progress bar logic
 - All open-source contributors thanks to whom this software was easy to write

 ## License